 Cruz sat down and we started to talk.
 In the five minutes before the orientation started, he became the first non-obligatory acquaintance I made on Ardua.
 We didn’t really get to know each other much in that time, but I felt like everything went pretty well.
 He was definitely someone I wanted to continue talking to for the next week of my vacation.

-As we were finishing up our conversation, a tall, well dressed woman made her way to the center of the room.
+As we were finishing up our conversation, a tall, well-dressed woman made her way to the center of the room.
 She wasn’t well dressed in an overly formal way, but more in a stylish, yet businessy attire.
-It was enough to make you realize that she was in charge, but not so much that you felt as though she was asserting dictatorial rule.
+It was enough to make you realize that she was in charge, but not so much that you felt as though she was overdoing it.

 She called for everyone’s attention, and the room began to quiet down.
 “Ladies and gentlemen, welcome to Ardua.
 My name is Monica, and I will be leading you in a vital part of your stay here on the planet.
 As you all know, this is your time for orientation.
 While you may have all been through orientation at high school, college, or camp at some point in your life, I can assure you that this is not a massive waste of time as many of those probably were for you.
 The information we’re going to discuss today will help you to make the most out of Ardua, as well as ensure you survive.
 So please, pay attention and ask as many questions as you need to.”